Barcelona or Madrid?

 But no matter what your opinion is, one thing that is definite is that both cities are very, very different.
 And those differences are probably why you prefer one city over another.

 Barcelona is an old city, dating back over 2000 years.
 You see that in districts such as the Gothic Quarter and El Born.
-You also see 19th century grandeur in L’Eixample Neighborhood which reminds me somewhat of Paris.
+You also see it in newer parts of the city, such as in the 19th century grandeur in L’Eixample Neighborhood (which reminds me somewhat of Paris.

 Barcelona is very much a tourist city with all the side effects of being a tourist city: hordes of tourists, high prices, and lots of pickpockets (I personally know 3 people who’ve been pickpocketed in Barcelona.
 It was the first thing we were warned about when checking into our hotel).

 Madrid is a modern city* with most of its architecture dating from the 19th century.
 While Barcelona had Catalan Modernisme, Madrid had a mix of styles in including Art Deco, Neo-Plateresque, and “Eclecticism”.
 Madrid is a city of wide boulevards, high buildings and large squares.

 *people get angry with me saying that.
 Yes, it was a military outpost in the 9th century under the Emirate of Cordoba.
 But unlike many places in Spain, there’s not many vestiges of history in Madrid.
 In fact, during much of its history prior (to the moving of the court in the 1500’s) Madrid was an agricultural town and minor in comparison to neighbouring Segovia and Toledo.
 They only broke ground on the Cathedral in the late 1800’s.
 Construction on the Royal Palace started in 1735.
 So I’ll stick to what I say about Madrid being a modern city.